gamechanger/gc_learning_to_code/README.md

 *You should familiarize yourself with Idle because we will be using it for the duration of the course.

-## How to Get Your Questions Answered?
+## How to Get Your Questions Answered
 We will be trying to use Github's issue tracker to answer questions on the course.
 If you have an issue or question here are the steps that you should follow: